into your inbox

 In 1998, it was even less conceivable than today to be successful in tennis after the age of 30.
 Although Connors’ 1991 US Open semi-final at 39 is fresh in the memory, this was an era when Lendl stopped his career at 34, John McEnroe at 33, Henri Leconte at 32, Becker and Mats Wilander at 31, Stefan Edberg and Yannick Noah at 30.
 Borg retired for the first time at 26.

 As Federer enters Gstaad, the oldest singles player in the Top 100 is Italy’s Gianluca Pozzi.
 He is “only” 33 years old.
 There are only eight 30-somethings in the top 100 and no player over 36 in the Top 500.

-By comparison, in 2021, Ivo Karlovic and Federer are the two 40-year-olds on the singles circuit in the world’s top 300 players.
-The 42-year-old Croat is 205th in the world.
-There are 38 30-somethings in the Top 100, including 11 over 35, plus one 40-something: Roger Federer, a promising teenager turned legendary champion.
+When Federer played his last official match, at Wimbledon in 2021, he and Ivo Karlovic were the two 40-year-olds on the singles circuit in the world’s top 300 players.
+The 42-year-old Croat was 205th in the world and Federer, at the time, was still in the top 10.
+There were 38 30-somethings in the Top 100, including 11 over 35, plus one 40-something: Roger Federer, a promising teenager turned legendary champion.

 Note: This article was updated on September 15, 2022, after Federer announced he is to retire from professional tennis following the Laver Cup, which will take place in London between September 23 and September 25.